SylvJalb/Hymenoptera-Recognizer/dataset/Hymenoptera.v2i.yolov5pytorch/README.roboflow.txt

 * Resize to 640x640 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
-* Random shear of between -15° to +15° horizontally and -15° to +15° vertically
+* Random shear of between -18° to +18° horizontally and -18° to +18° vertically
-* Random Gaussian blur of between 0 and 1.5 pixels